cfe84/plaf/test/sampleFolder/some-sub folder/with-another file.md

-There is something in there as well
+There is something in there as well.

+This one has a #tag !